mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_usage_record

-<p>Creates a usage record for a specified subscription item and date, and fills it with a quantity.</p>
+Creates a usage record for a specified subscription item and date, and fills it with a quantity.

 <details><summary>Parameters</summary>